SimonAlling/restrict-imports-loader/README.md

 #### `detailedErrorMessages`

-By default, error messages include the faulty import statements exactly as written:
+By default, error messages include the faulty import statements exactly as written, as well as any extra info provided by the decider, for example:

 ```
 Found restricted imports: